samimakhan/Spam-Classification-Project/README.md

 # spam-classifier
-This contains my spam classification project for the Intro to AI class.
+My spam classification project for the Intro to AI class.